BrownBiomechanics/Autoscoper/Documentation/getting-started.md

 If you are using AutoscoperM on a remote computer, you will likely need to setup a [remote GPU](./adv-topics/remote-gpu-setup.md) to enable GPU acceleration.
 ```

+## Tutorials

+A series of tutorials are available to help you get started using AutoscoperM.
+These tutorials are available on the [AutoscoperM Tutorials](./tutorials/index.md) page.

 ## Sample Data

 Sample data is available for download from the [SlicerAutoscoperM Sample Data](tutorials/sample-data.md#downloading-sample-data) page.
 Currently available sample data includes: